Holiest sites in Shia Islam: Imam Reza Shrine

+Today, Several important theological schools are associated with the shrine of the eighth imam.
+As a city of great religious significance, it is also a place of pilgrimage.
+Those who complete the pilgrimage to Mecca receive the title of haji, those who make the pilgrimage to Mashhad–and especially to the Imam Ridha shrine–are known as mashtee, a term employed also of its inhabitants.
+Over 25 million Muslims a year make the pilgrimage to Mashhad.
+It is generally considered to be the holiest Shia shrine in Iran.

+Shia sources quote several hadiths from the Shia Imams and Muhammad that highlight the importance of pilgrimage to the shrine.
+A hadith from Muhammad says:One of my own flesh and blood will be buried in the land of Khorasan.
+God the Highest will surely remove the sorrows of any sorrowful person who goes on pilgrimage to his shrine.
+God will surely forgive the sins of any sinful person who goes on pilgrimage to his shrine.

 Fatima Masumeh Shrine

-The Fatima Masumeh Shrine in Qom, Iran contains the tomb of Fatimah bint Musa, sister of the eighth Shia Imam, Ali al-Ridha.
-Located in Qom, Iran, it has been considered the Fatima Masumeh Shrine to be the third holiest shrine in Shia Islam.
+The Fatima Masumeh Shrine in Qom, Iran contains the tomb of Fatimah bint Musa, sister of the eighth Shia imam, Ali al-Ridha.
+It is the fourth holiest shrine in Shia Islam.
 The shrine has attracted to itself dozens of seminaries and religious schools.

 Jamkaran Mosque

 The Jamkaran Mosque in Qom, Iran is one of the primary significant mosques in Jamkaran.
-Hassan ibn Muthlih Jamkarani is reported to have met the Shia's 12th Imam Muhammad al-Mahdi.
-In the rear of the mosque, there is a "well of requests".
+Hassan ibn Muthlih Jamkarani is reported to have met the Shia's 12th imam, Muhammad al-Mahdi.
+In the rear of the mosque, there is a "well of requests (of prayers)" to be passed on to God (Allah).
 Pilgrims tie small strings in a knot around the grids covering the holy well, which they hope will be received by the Imam Mahdi.

 Al-Sahlah Mosque

-The Al-Sahlah Mosque in Kufa, Iraq is said to be the future home of the Twelfth Shia Imam, Muhammad al-Mahdi.
+The Al-Sahlah Mosque in Kufa, Iraq is said to be the future home of the Twelfth Shia imam, Muhammad al-Mahdi.